abadhikari/Mojilang/README.md

 ```

 4. **Loops**
-The 🔁 emoji is used for loops.
+The 🔁 emoji is used for loops, 💥 is for break, and 🤓 is for continue.
 ```
 🥸 i ✍️ 10;
 🔁(i ☝️ 0) {